Writing Well Retreat

 "Burnout is so real...
 I was exhausted, overwhelmed, and depressed...[but]
 This space was especially curated for rest, restoration, and writing.
 I did all those things and received ... peer mentorship [and] resource-sharing...
 This experience was invaluable.
 I checked off one of my writing goals and drafted/submitted my first... grant proposal...I'm so excited for all 2022 will bring now that my mind is clear. "

-• The Experience
+The Experience

-Transformative Week-long Experience
+Transformative Professional Experience

 Immerse yourself in a life-changing journey, designed to elevate your academic career and enhance your overall well-being.

-Access to Personalized Career Coaching
+Personalized Career Coaching

 Benefit from one-on-one coaching sessions with experienced mentors, tailored to your unique needs and goals.